Care

 Sterling Silver:

 Tarnishing is part of the natural life cycle of all Sterling Silver jewelry.
 But the beauty of this material is that it can always be refreshed to it's former shine, so tarnishing is no cause for concern.
 The amount of time it takes a piece to tarnish will vary based on environmental factors.
 To extend that time, store silver away from moisture, heat, sunlight, and circulating air.
-Storing thoroughly dry pieces inside a jewelry pouch, sealed in a ziplock bag, and then put away in a drawer, will help the shine last as long as possible.
+In other words, keep thoroughly dry pieces inside a jewelry pouch, sealed in a ziplock bag, and in a drawer or box away from light.
+This will help the shine last as long as possible.
 When the piece does accumulate tarnish, polishing it back to a shine is easy to achieve with the following steps.

 You don't have to wait for a piece to become fully tarnished to polish it.
 So, if one tarnished piece is bothering you, you can knock out all of your silver jewelry polishing in one sitting - the shine life will be the same.